Skip to main content

 • account.wallet.secondary: the EOA wallet address linked by the user on the account management page.
 This address can be changed by the user, so plan your implementation accordingly.

-For more details on handling these two wallet types, see Handle user wallets.
+For more details on handling these two wallet types, see Get user profile.

 5. Append user's wallet address: add the wallet address to the list of wallets associated with this user in your database: